gatsbyjs/gatsby/docs/blog/2019-04-18-component-shadowing/index.md

 ## Changing Styling

-Component Shadowing isn't restricted to React components, you can override any JavaScript/Markdown/MDX/CSS file.
+Component Shadowing isn't restricted to React components; you can override any JavaScript/Markdown/MDX/CSS file.
 For example, `gatsby-theme-blog` has a [design tokens file](https://github.com/gatsbyjs/gatsby/blob/666a9bc3c8d91be8a3118b1128340a06e895735e/themes/gatsby-theme-blog/src/components/tokens/index.js) which is used to define font sizing, spacing, and colors.
 If you want to modify these